mzelder/mzelder/README.md

 # Hello, I'm [Maciek](https://github.com/mzelder) 👋

-I'm a software enthusiast with a focus on **web development** and **automation**.
+I'm a software enthusiast and a Computer Science student at the University Of Silesia with a focus on **web development** and **automation**.
 I love building impactful projects and exploring new technologies to create efficient solutions.

 ## 🚀 My Work